officialprakashkumarsingh/ahamai-api/README.md

 The `wrangler.toml` file specifies `workers.js` as the main entry point.

+Before deploying, ensure `wrangler` can access your Cloudflare account by running `npx wrangler login` or by setting a `CLOUDFLARE_API_TOKEN` environment variable.

+The OpenRouter API key is currently hard-coded in `workers.js`.
+Clients only need the Worker API key (`ahamaibyprakash25`).

 ## Supported Models

 The Worker proxies several OpenAI-compatible models.
 Current chat models are: